mum and baby

 Yes, touch, comfort and communication are vital for the baby’s wellbeing and development (see N. Rollins, 2021).
 Good hygiene habits are important and will keep the risks to baby as low as possible (see question 4 below).
 It is also useful to refer to the practical information provided by the UK governments and the World Health Organization (WHO).

-This mother should be supported to safely provide her baby with breastmilk in a way that is possible, available and acceptable to her.
+Mothers should be supported to safely provide breastmilk in a way that is possible, available and acceptable to them.
 Consider breastmilk expression by hand/pump and give via a suitable alternative method (see responsive and paced bottle feeding).
 Maximising breastmilk is important during this time.
 When the mother is feeling better, encourage skin-to-skin contact and return to full breastfeeding where possible.

 Yes.
 Re-lactation is generally possible and worth trying even if a return to full breastfeeding is not always achievable.
 Help can be found on the UNICEF UK Baby Friendly guide to maximising breastmilk and supporting re-lactation.

 Yes.
 Breastmilk is essential for sick and preterm babies as it significantly reduces the risk of serious complications both in the short and long term.
-Mother’s own milk should always be the first choice as this is responsive to her and her baby’s environment (particularly important during Covid-19).
-Mother should be supported to express as soon as possible after birth (ideally within 2 hours) and thereafter at least 8-10 times in 24 hours, including at night.
+Mother’s own milk should always be the first choice as this is responsive to the mother and the baby’s environment.
+Mothers should be supported to express as soon as possible after birth (ideally within 2 hours) and thereafter at least 8-10 times in 24 hours, including at night.

 When babies are being cared for on a postnatal ward neonatal unit, parents can be asked to wear a mask when entering and moving around the unit.
 However, providing that they are asymptomatic, steps should be taken to enable them to interact with their babies without wearing a mask.